-Another believer from Hindu background in eastern Indonesia was led to the Lord by a doctor who prayed for him regarding his incurable disease and God healed him.
+Another believer from a Hindu background in eastern Indonesia was led to the Lord by a doctor who prayed for him regarding his incurable disease, and God healed him.
 He lost no time in joining a local church.

 He said, “At that time, a lot of people accepted Jesus in my village, but they were afraid of the threats from their families.
 When they convert, village officials come to interrogate them.
-I, myself, have been interrogated many times after my conversion, and warned me not to convert others.
+I, myself, have been interrogated many times after my conversion and warned me not to convert others.
 But I was not afraid.
-I chose to keep my faith in Him no matter what happened.”
-He experienced severe opposition and persecution from everyone he knew but he held fast to his faith.
-Open Doors then connected him with a group of other believers from Hindu background.
+I chose to keep my faith in Him, no matter what happened.”
+He experienced severe opposition and persecution from everyone he knew, but he held fast to his faith.
+Open Doors then connected him with a group of other believers from a Hindu background.

 In November 2010, he and his family met a different kind of opposition that tested their faith.
 Mount Bromo erupted, covering hundreds of hectares of farmlands and plantations with volcanic ash.
 “Our livestock died, and we could not work on the farm…People around me ask why I can still smile and be happy.
 I just tell them that although I am poor and I face a lot of difficulties, I have Jesus.
 He gives me joy in my heart…Being with other believers reminds me that I am not alone.
 I am encouraged all the more to share the gospel with my people.”